younaji/han-D/README.md

 </div>

 ## 🚀 Back-End
-It is useful to store and run 'han-D-server' seperately.
+It is useful to store and run 'han-D-server' separately.

 ## API Usage